kelleyk/livessh/README.md

     configuration files into a temporary directory (`IMAGE_PATH`), and then builds an ISO from that directory.)

 ## Tips

+- Everything in `vars` is available to `pre-customize.d` scripts.
+Only the variables coped into `customize.sh` by `bin/build-customized-environment.sh` are available to `customize.d` scripts.

 - Since host keys are regenerated on each boot, host key warnings will become annoying.
 You may want to try